allynnae/InformationExtractor/README.md

 ---

 ## Checkpoint 1 Manual Demo Scenarios
-- See docs/manual-prompt-scenarios.md for curated manual prompts, acceptance criteria, and expected responses that demonstrate the scholarship application assistant workflow.
+- See docs/prompt-scenarios-allison.md for curated manual prompts and acceptance criteria.
-- Treat each scenario as a requirement-level acceptance test.
-Update the server prompt if a response fails any criterion, then rerun the scenario to confirm compliance.